An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Mounted Shooting

-• Description: Navigate a course on horseback while shooting at balloon targets.
+• What is it?
+Navigate a course on horseback while shooting at balloon targets.

 • Goal / Objective: Complete the course in the shortest time while accurately shooting all targets.